shahcompbio/shahwebsite/README.md

 ## License

 All source code in this repository, consisting of files with extensions `.html`, `.css`, `.less`, `.rb` or `.js`, is freely available under an MIT license, unless otherwise noted within a file.
-You're welcome to borrow / repurpose code to build your own site, but I would very much appreciate attribution and a link back to [bedford.io](http://bedford.io) from your `about` page.

 **The MIT License (MIT)**